css4j/echosvg/CONTRIBUTING.md

 ## Pull requests

- If you plan to contribute code to this project, it is recommended to open an issue first, explaining the rationale for the changes that you want to implement.
+ To contribute code to this project it is recommended to open an issue first, explaining the rationale for the changes that you want to implement.
 Then, in the title of the pull request (PR) you can include a reference like "fixes #NN" where NN is the issue number.
+And it is generally a good idea to base your PR on a branch that was named after the issue; for example your branch could be named `issue-4`.

  A PR should only try to fix a single issue, unless it fixes two or more issues that are very related or effectively the same.
 And if a commit has two or more different purposes, it is often better to split it in multiple commits.
 Tools like the _Git GUI_ are particularly useful for that.